 Meet our Beta Readers

-Heba Elsherief holds an MA in English Literature from and is a PhD researcher at the University of Toronto.
-A former Islamic high school English teacher, she now teaches college classes in children’s literature, gender studies, and historical thought.
+Heba Elsherief holds an MA in English Literature and a PhD in Language and Literacies from the University of Toronto.
+A former Islamic high school English teacher, she now teaches university classes in cultural studies and language education.

 Kim is an experienced and kind developmental editor—maybe because she’s a mom, or maybe because she’s Canadian.
 But she has a knack

-Tova Seltzer is a fiction writer, poet, and editor with a B.A. in creative writing from American University in Washington, D.C.
+Tova Seltzer is an editor, fiction writer, and poet.
+She holds a B.A. in creative writing from American University in Washington, D.C., and is a 2020 graduate of the Columbia Publishing Course.
 The great love of her life is working with stories in development and figuring out what they want and need to be the greatest they can be.
-You can be confident she’ll take your fictional character children as seriously as you do!